gvvaughan/specl/README.md

 message contains the supplied substring.

-Because [Lua][] evaluates the argument to `expect` before `expect` receives it, you would have to manual evaluate the expression using `pcall` to prevent the error it raises from propagating up the stack past the `expect`.
+Because [Lua][] evaluates the argument to `expect` before `expect` receives it, you would have to manually evaluate the expression using `pcall` to prevent the error it raises from propagating up the stack past `expect`.
 The `error` matcher is a syntactic sugar to save writing the `pcall`, but in order to do that requires the parameters to be in the opposite order of the other matchers.

 Nonetheless, the following are broadly equivalent, though one is *much* easier to understand than the other: